If you’re stationed at an Army post and looking for a job, there’s only one place you need to go – your post’s Army Community Services (ACS) office.

 ERP is designed to be a one-stop-shop for job help, Edwards said.
 Staffers at every ACS Army-wide give one-on-one job counseling, resume help, assistance with applying for federal jobs on post, help searching for jobs off post and can even give a spouse a mock job interview.
 They also provide a computer resource room where a spouse can work on job searches without ACS help, send faxes, copy resumes and make phone calls.

 The ERP staffers will also know how to help you best use any federal job hiring preferences you may be entitled to.
 Edwards said.
-Spouses, for example, qualify for a federal hiring preference up to two years after a PCS.
+Spouses, for example, qualify for a federal hiring preference up to two years after a Permanent Change of Station (PCS) move.

 Depending on the size of the Army post, your ERP office may be staffed with as many as four advisors.
 Even though Edwards said they take walk-ins, the number of spouses ERP serves fluctuates by season -- making an appointment may be your best bet.